xanthospap/attitude/README.md

 file, placed at the user's home directory.

 ## Output
 The output file is a space delimited tabular file.
 The columns depend on the satellite "family".
+Note that the output file contains date/time information in the **TT timescale** (regardless of satellite or input file(s)).

-  - `MJDay` is Modified Julian day (integer),
+  - `MJDay` is Modified Julian day (integer) in TT,
-  - `SoD` are the seconds of day, i.e. seconds passed since the start of `MJDay` (fractional),
+  - `SoD` are the seconds of day, i.e. seconds passed since the start of `MJDay` (fractional) in TT,
   - `Q0` is the real part of the quaternion,
   - `Q1`, `Q2`, `Q3` are the imaginary parts,
   - `LP` and `RP` are the rotation angles of the left and right panel, respectively (Jason